 - 1. With the engine running in forward thrust, press the MODE button to display the VTS function in the multifunction display. - 2.
-On the RH handlebar, press the UP or DOWN arrow button to change the VTS setting.
+On the RH handlebar, press the UP or DOWN button to change the VTS setting.

-FUNCTION SELECTED - VTS 1.
-VTS setting
+FUNCTION SELECTED - VTS

-- 3. Confirm VTS operation by looking for the VTS position indicator movement in the digital display. - 4.
+- 1. VTS message - 2.
+VTS setting number - Confirm VTS operation by looking for the VTS position indicator movement in the digital display. - 4.
 Press the SET button to save the desired setting and return to the main display.